01011010101/OW2-Superbots/README.md

 - Ultimate: Overdrive: Echo overclocks her systems and gains free flight, increased speed, and 500% projectile speed.
 - Light Armor: 25% Armor.
   ##### 💬 Tip:
-  Echo excels at staying out of the fray and delivering massive damage from afar, but can also be a devastating dive-bomber when using Flying/Quantum Beam combo +🌀 Vortex relic.
+  Echo excels at staying out of the fray and delivering massive damage from afar, but she can also be a devastating dive-bomber with the 🌀 Vortex relic.
 ---
 #### GENJI
 - Dragon Strike: Heal for 50 HP and explode Mark of Death.